seeruk/valley/README.md

 * The ability to attach multiple constraints methods to a type, that generate different validate functions (the `Valid` constraint would need an option to override which method is called).
 * You might want to validate map keys too, so maybe a `Keys` method on `Field`?
+* Allow overriding field names by using struct tags?
+* The ability to define constraints in a separate file (in the same package).

 ## License